 Also children, old people, those who suffer from “Kshata-kshina” (translated as emaciation and fatigue due to battle – in today’s context overwork) are suitable candidates for Milk drinking.

 Sexually active adults are also advised to drink Milk regularly.
 Reproductive tissue like ova , semen are considered the very last dhatu to be formed in the body by Ayurveda, just before Ojas.
-So when we are sexually active, there is a chance that we lose vital dhatus in the body, especially Men.
-So a common practice suggested in Ayurveda is regular Milk drinking in sexually active adults to continually re-charge the body and ensure vital energy is not depleted.
+So when we are sexually active, we deplete vita dhatus in the body, especially Men.
+So a common practice suggested in Ayurveda is to drink milk regularly in sexually active adults to continually re-charge the body and ensure vital energy is restored.

 Self care through Ahara: How to prepare and drink A2 Cow’s milk everyday